 With the batting wrangled into submission, trace and cut out the fabric (making sure the pattern is “facing” the same way on each chair).
 You can use the old fabric as a template.

 Begin upholstering by pulling the fabric tautly and stapling in a few staples on one side, then the opposite side, checking the alignment and also the tension.
-These first few staples really anchor your fabric, so take your time.
+These first few staples really anchor your fabric, so take your time to get it right.
 It helps to have a second set of hands so one person can hold the fabric and the other can staple.

-To tackle the bunching, we make slits in the excess fabric once it’s stapled in place.
+To tackle the fabric bunching, after pulling it so tight on the rounded corner, we make slits in the excess fabric once it’s stapled in place.
 This allows us to overlap the fabric and really staple it down smoothly.
 It is hard to take a photo of that because this print is so busy when zoomed in on.

-When you’re done, you can add a cut-to-size piece of no-fray, very thin material to make the work look a bit tidier (for anyone who happens to be hanging out under your chair, I guess).
+When you’re done, you can add a cut-to-size piece of no-fray, very thin material to make the work look a bit tidier.
 This involves more staples.

-We like to leave a little love for future DIY-ers.
-Anyone who is ambitious enough to remove the staple overkill happening here (gosh, I hope it’s not future-me) will be affronted by this message:
+We also like to leave a little love for future DIY-ers.
+Anyone who is ambitious enough to remove the staple overkill happening here (gosh, I hope it’s not future-me – UPDATE it was) will be affronted by this message: